liamappelbe/back-traced-garbage-collection/README.md

 # Back-Traced Garbage Collector

 An experimental garbage collector for C++.
 It is designed for use cases where consistent real time performance is critical, such as games or UIs.
+This is not an officially supported Google product.

 Advantages: